 Eagle syndrome.
 (January 2021).
 Genetic and Rare Diseases Information Center.

 Nonsurgical treatment of stylohyoid (Eagle) syndrome: a case report.
 (October 2014).
 Journal of the Korean Association of Oral and Maxillofacial Surgeons.

 Eagle’s syndrome, elongated styloid process and new evidence for pre-manipulative precautions for potential cervical arterial dysfunction.
 (July 2020).
 Musculoskeletal Science and Practice.

-Eagle's Syndrome00274-X/fulltext).
+Eagle's Syndrome.
 (June 2013).
 American Journal of Medicine Online Clinical Communication to the Editor.

 Stylocarotid Artery Syndrome (Eagle Syndrome, Vascular Variant).
 (July 2020).
 American Journal of Neuroradiology.

 Management of stylohyoid syndrome: A systematic review following PRISMA guidelines.
 (Spetember 2019).
 European Annals of Otorhinolaryngology, Head and Neck Diseases.